aSSOCIATED REGIONS

 Recycling and Cleanup of Litter in Aquatic and Industrial Marine environment

-Description: The RECLAIM project is a collaborative initiative among three municipalities, designed to combat marine litter along the Møre and Romsdal County coastline in Norway, a north Atlantic region noted for its rich marine ecosystem and economic dependence on fishing and aquaculture.
+The RECLAIM project is a collaborative initiative among three municipalities, designed to combat marine litter along the Møre and Romsdal County coastline in Norway, a north Atlantic region noted for its rich marine ecosystem and economic dependence on fishing and aquaculture.
 The project combines public engagement, citizen science, technological innovation, and sustainable practices to address the issue of marine litter, focusing on the marine industries.
 Aligned with the SeaClear2.0 vision, RECLAIM capitalizes on existing regional initiatives, utilizing local resources and expertise to amplify the impact of its strategies and promote long-term environmental sustainability in the region.

 Date of the award: 26.08.2024